Hei (Darker than Black): Critical response

+Hei's Pierrot mask is considered a defense mechanism compared with the darker personas of famous characters such as Himura Kenshin or Vash the Stampede.
+According to Ain't It Cool News, "The mask identity is often a fun engine to exciting escapades.
+If the reason for adopting the mask is credible, the true personality gives the character depth."
+During the series, Hei wears and removes the mask to show different sides of his personality.
+Neither is his true persona; Hei's personality is a mixture of both sides, with Li providing comic relief.
+Okamura was surprised by Hei's popularity, and did not want him to be an archetypical mature and stylish ikemen character; although there was concern during production about Hei's suitability as the protagonist of an action anime, the character attracted female fans.
+Japanese voice actress Nana Mizuki acknowledged Hei's popularity with the female audience due to his calm demeanor and the gentleness of his Li persona.
+Mizuki said that the real Hei might seem cold-hearted compared with the friendly Li.
+Misato Fukuen, who voices Yin, expressed a preference for Li's personality; she could fall in love with a person like Hei, however, whose nastiness was tempered by kindness.

 In the sequel, Gemini of Meteor, Hei surprised reviewers with his darker portrayal.
 Hei mentors Suo, the new lead, and The Fandom Post's Josh Begley found the teenager more interesting.
 The relationship between Hei and Suo was upsetting due to Hei's attacks on Suo's family, but Hei's role as an action hero did not change.
 A Comic Book Bin reviewer compared their relationship to Léon (Jean Reno) and Mathilda Lando (Natalie Portman), the leads in the 1994 film Léon: The Professional, due to the bond they form while training.
 An Anime News Network retrospective said that Bones "took a risk" in its portrayal of Hei as an alcoholic during Gemini of the Meteor, and the character's unexplored fate resembled the anime Cowboy Bebop; neither series ended their protagonists.